North Dakota governor signs bill banning abortion procedure

 Opponents say there is no medically accepted evidence that a drug-induced abortion can be interrupted.

-Burgum's spokesman, Mike Nowatzki, announced the governor signed the bill late Wednesday in a single-sentence email.
+Burgum's spokesman, Mike Nowatzki, announced the governor's signing of the bill in a one-sentence email Wednesday.
 He said the governor would have no comment on the signing.

 Before running for office, Burgum, a wealthy former software executive, had been critical of the Legislature's stance on social issues, though he has walked a fine line on abortion in the highly conservative state and has been clearly uncomfortable addressing the topic.